RafaelMarchand/GraphDrawer/readMe.md

-# GraphDrawer.js
+# GraphDrawer

-GraphDrawer.js is a Library that draws Graphs on a canvas and allows for mouse interactions.
+GraphDrawer is a Library that draws Graphs on a canvas and allows for mouse interactions.

 ## Installation